Digital Customer Experience Is Key Business Banking Priority This 2017

 An example project focusing on this priority is implementing a self-serve, real-time mobile platform for clients to track documents and trade transactions.

-Concurrently, economic and financial high-growth regions such as the Middle East also make strides toward becoming “digital economies.”
-In an October 2016 report by McKinsey and Company, the firm highlighted that not only is the region on the verge of massive digital disruption, but they are also well on their way to becoming a “leading digital economy.”
+Concurrently, high-growth economic and financial regions such as the Middle East also progress toward becoming “digital economies.”
+In an October 2016 report, McKinsey and Company highlighted that not only is the region on the verge of massive digital disruption, but it is also well on its way to becoming a “leading digital economy.”

 According to PwC, several breakthroughs in the realm of technology will unavoidably drive transformation in the region.
 These technological breakthroughs are already catalysts for change in the area: